 Sometimes, valvular tissue or the conduction system is involved, causing valvular regurgitation or heart block and arrhythmias.

-Etiology is usually unknown, but some cases are caused by amyloidosis, hemochromatosis, or sarcoidosis.
+Etiology is usually unknown, but some cases are caused by potentially treatable disorders, including amyloidosis, hemochromatosis, or sarcoidosis.

 Diagnosis is by echocardiography plus testing for cause.